The United Nations Office for Project Services (UNOPS)

 UNOPS is committed to helping find innovative financing solutions that will connect a wide range of stakeholders from both public and private sectors, as well as bilateral donors and governments, to form new partnerships for sustainable development.

-Our Social Impact Investing Initiative, or ‘S3i’, provides investors with opportunities to generate financial returns, while ensuring their contributions are making a positive social, environmental and economic impact.
+Our Sustainable Infrastructure Impact Investments (S3I) initiative provides investors with opportunities to generate financial returns, while ensuring their contributions are making a positive social, environmental and economic impact.

 By managing risks often associated with investing in sustainable infrastructure projects in developing and emerging economies, UNOPS aims to breakdown the barriers that may prevent the private sector investors from engaging in long-term development initiatives.
 This includes projects that support efforts by national governments to make progress towards the SDGs.